 Must Have Car Features for First-Time Drivers

 Cars for new drivers have a tough life.
 They often end up with a few ‘love marks’ and ‘battle wounds’ to show it.
-So what car features for first-time drivers are the ones to make sure your car has?
+So what are the important car features for a first-time driver needs?

 In this article, we list a few of the must-haves.